hvitoi/tech-docs/data/hadoop/components/mapreduce/mapreduce.md

   - Data is **shuffled** automatically
   - Data is **reduced** (aggregated) with a `reducer function`
 - Distributes the `processing of data` (mapping, shuffling, reducing) across the hadoop cluster
-- It's resilient to failure
+- MapReduce is natively Java
+- Streaming (stdin/stdout) allows interacing to other languages (ie Python)

 ## Map-Shuffle-Reduce Flow